How Does the Premium Tax Credit Work for Health Insurance?

 Usually, small business owners are not required to offer health insurance if they have fewer than 50 full-time employees.
 To encourage small business owners to offer health insurance to their workers, the ACA introduced the small business health care tax credit.

+Small businesses can qualify for this tax credit up to two years in a row.
 You and your business would be eligible for the credit if you meet all of the following requirements:

 - You bought insurance through the Small Business Health Options Program (SHOP) marketplace.